techgrounds/cloud-assignments-E28MS/Assignments/Cloud/Files.md

 8. How do I turn on this service?
 9. How can I connect this service to other resources?

+##  Assignment:

+Gain practical experience with:

+A)  Azure Files

 First I created a Storage Account: